Abadon1998/NFT-metadata/README.md

 # NFT-metadata

-For this example I used Moonbears
+For this example I used Moonbears.<br>
 There are several steps:

 1)Get the contract address (0x3B8420eB6EF77Bc25025b32D8205cde2683F979E)<br>